-Successful approaches to learning.
 Often, the evoked academic experiences related to recalling successful approaches to learning.
 For example, the importance of teamwork: “Well… this is a clear one… that memory is that we have the teamwork in the competition… we get the second place… and this music bring me the situation that it’s a very slow movement can you imagine that? … and the number come out from the screen then we will three of members we’re cheering up but this moment is still very slow and some of other teams look some disappointed on their face or something else… Yeh then we jumped out and then we celebrate the success.”
-This student expressed learning how, “teamwork is… essential… my teammate will always… let me calm down… we always can discuss in the team… the team member is very important… because…, yes there’s a very popular sentence in Chinese … ‘You don’t afraid a very strong enemy but you’re afraid you have team member as stupid as a pig’” [G].
-Here it was the slow movement and memory of being awarded second place which had underlined for the participant the importance and value of teamwork.
-Sometimes, a successful learning technique recalled by the music was related to an association of a location.
-For example, for one participant “it reminds me… you need total different techniques to learn I think, or in my case… I experienced or I tried to probably sit on other tables so I had, in the end I was sitting at home on my table on one side to do calculus… and then I changed to the other side for do something else and it helped me or I walked around or stuff like that… that helped me and I still do that” [D].Thus the music recalled how this participant would sit at different tables for studying a different topic, sensing affinity of spaces for particular subjects.
+This participant expressed learning how, “teamwork is… essential… my teammate will always… let me calm down… we always can discuss in the team… the team member is very important… because…, yes there’s a very popular sentence in Chinese … ‘You don’t afraid a very strong enemy but you’re afraid you have team member as stupid as a pig’” [4A].
+Here it was the slow musical movement and memory of being awarded second place which had underlined for the participant the importance and value of teamwork.

 Memories of failure and of struggle.
-Minor key and slow music could recall very detailed and vivid memories of failure and of struggle.
-Yet such memories could also be related to successful outcomes.
-Responding to one piece of music one participant commented: : “it’s like those sleepless agonising nights when you’re in the middle of having two or three things or even a really hard assignment… and you have the strange feeling that you want to go at least I try to go to bed early and… I can never fall asleep… and then the feeling drags on, drags on that you have to do something… and you end up having a horrible sleep… and having to do some work the next day… [I – Does that teach you anything or do you learn anything from that or?]
-I actually learn to do these bullet points for myself… to get myself organised so that even if I’m stretched out I don’t spend a sleepless week on something I just spend two sleepless days… so I shifted from making no notes whatsoever about my schedule and about my life to doing all these bullet points in my small notebook” [E].
-Here, a minor piece with slow repetitive rhythms was, for this participant, directly related to the academic difficulty of working through an assignment, yet ultimately developing a successful learning strategy that helped with this work.
+Minor keys and slow music could recall very detailed and vivid memories of failure and of struggle.
+Yet, such memories could at the same time be related to successful outcomes.
+Responding to one piece of music one participant commented: “it’s like those sleepless agonising nights when you’re in the middle of having two or three things or even a really hard assignment… and you have the strange feeling that you want to go at least I try to go to bed early and… I can never fall asleep… and then the feeling drags on, drags on that you have to do something… and you end up having a horrible sleep… and having to do some work the next day… [I – Does that teach you anything or do you learn anything from that or?]
+I actually learn to do these bullet points for myself… to get myself organised so that even if I’m stretched out I don’t spend a sleepless week on something I just spend two sleepless days… so I shifted from making no notes whatsoever about my schedule and about my life to doing all these bullet points in my small notebook” [3A].
+Here, a minor piece with slow repetitive rhythms was, for this participant, directly related to the academic difficulty of working through an assignment, yet ultimately a successful learning strategy was developed that helped with this work.

 Non-academic learning experiences